 Companies that have a customer journey management program in place outperform companies that don’t (source: Aberdeen Group).
 However, research from CMO Council reveals that 95% of marketing executives struggle with customer journey management and adaptability.

 For many B2B marketers in the Netherlands it is still a challenge to connect marketing activities to company revenues.
 Now that more companies are embracing customer journey management, marketers face even more complexity in measuring marketing success.
-Instead of tracking only channel and campaign results, marketers now require insights into success of different marketing tactics that are used in the different customer journey stages.
+Instead of tracking only channel and campaign results, marketers now require insights into success of usage of different marketing tactics in the different customer journey stages.

 The six customer journey dashboard views:

 - Lead nurturing view

 - Sales enablement view

 - Customer success view

 Over the next few months I will discuss each dashboard view in more detail.

 Let’s start with the first view: the customer journey monitor.

 In order to manage and optimize customer journeys the first step is to get insight into current performance versus target.
 That is why the first view in the dashboard is the customer journey monitor.
 This view contains an overview of results versus target for each customer journey stage.
 Companies that do not yet have customer journey targets in place can compare current performance versus previous year’s performance.